Search

 We do that by offering detailed insights on a range of conditions and discussing evidence-based treatment options to help you become more knowledgeable about what you may have and what you can do about it.
 Our online doctor finder is a great way to locate a qualified healthcare professional near you.
 The tools we offer can help you start a meaningful conversation with your care provider – especially if you’re a little hesitant to do so.
 And because community is so important, our anonymous message boards serve as a safe, welcoming place for you to connect with others who are dealing with the same challenges you are.
 Better still, all of it is free!

 Perhaps most importantly, we serve as a voice to raise awareness about incontinence and other bladder health challenges.
-This month – and all year long – we publish content on our blog and website, through social media campaigns and in our emails, not only to help you learn more about your own issues but to help others recognize that incontinence is a very real, very common medical condition that shouldn’t be stigmatized.
+This month – and all year long – we publish content on our blog and website, through social media campaigns, and in our emails, not only to help you learn more about your own issues but to help others recognize that incontinence is a very real, very common medical condition that shouldn’t be stigmatized.
 There’s a reason we say that “There’s no shame in being human”: None of us should ever have to feel ashamed of bladder leaks, and none of us should have to let it limit our lives.

 We encourage you this month to think about your own life without leaks.
 What would that look like to you?
 Is it being able to go out to dinner without worrying about where the bathroom is?
 Not ducking out of work meetings when a sudden urge strikes?
 Being able to play with your grandkids without the fear of accidents?
 Or enjoying some of the outdoor activities that you had to stop once the leaking started?
-It’s different for everyone, but the one thing in common is that a life without leaks is a life on your own terms, without the dark cloud of incontinence following you around and making your existence feel small.
+It’s different for everyone, but the one thing in common is that a life without leaks is life on your own terms, without the dark cloud of incontinence following you around and making your existence feel small.

 If you’re suffering from incontinence or any other bladder health disorder, now is the time to take action.
 Signing up to receive our free eBook and weekly newsletters is a great place to start – it’s an easy way to become better educated about your condition and stay informed about all of the resources NAFC has to offer – especially because we’re constantly adding new ones.